mllopis11/my-docs/docker.md

-docker start *Container NAME or ID* | Start an existing container image docker stop *Container NAME or ID* | Stop a container docker run -d -p 4000:80 *tag-name* | Run app in detached mode (-d), mapping machine’s port 4000 to the container’s port 80 (-p) and create a new container identified with the *tag-name*
+docker start *Container NAME or ID* | Start an existing container image docker stop *Container NAME or ID* | Stop a container docker run -d -p 4000:80 *tag-name* | Run app in detached mode (-d), mapping machine’s port 4000 to the container’s port 80 (-p) and create a new container identified with the *tag-name* docker exec -it *name* sh | Go into the container and start a shell

 ## Images
 ### Scality S3 server [DockerHub](https://hub.docker.com/r/scality/s3server/)